Nikolin Kutrolli: Going Above and Beyond to Help Others

 |The Kutrolli siblings all received Community Foundation scholarships for their college educations.
 From left, George (Ohio State, 2016); Olsa (URI, 2013); Alex (UConn, 2011, and George Washington University Law School, 2015); and Nik (UConn 2010, Southern New Hampshire University, 2015).

-When he arrived in New London from Albania in 1995, the 8-year-old Nik did not speak a word of English.
+When he arrived in New London from Albania in 1995, eight-year-old Nik did not speak a word of English.
 After ﬂeeing the unrest in their native country, his parents were granted U.S. citizenship through political asylum, and the family began building a new life in southeastern Connecticut.

 They did so with the help of relatives and many others in the New London community who welcomed them as family.
 Ten years later, in 2005, the 18-year-old Nik walked into the ofﬁces of the Community Foundation to be interviewed as a candidate for one of the four-year Marjory B. & Laurence P. “Jim” Smith Scholarships, then one of the largest and one of the few multi-year scholarship grants awarded by the Foundation.